jbakhos63/etm-framework/docs/ETM_SIMULATION_RESEARCH_PLAN.md

 ### Fundamental ETM Dynamics Rule
 All motion, propagation, and effects MUST take place only according to ETM logic, including the propagation of light.
 It is ok to start an identity like an electron with an initial velocity, but after the start, it must proceed disappearing from some nodes and returning in other nodes purely and exclusively from ETM logic, NOT from some arbitrarily defined velocity function, and the same goes for the propagation of light.
 In fact, every single change in the simulation must only occur due to ETM logic after the start.
 This must be a standing rule in all testing.

+### Backwards Compatibility Policy
+Particle definitions are expected to evolve as ETM logic is refined.
+Backwards compatibility therefore means that the **same categories of experiments** must still execute successfully when the code and particle patterns are updated.
+When any rule or definition changes, rerun prior validated trials to ensure they still pass—even though the internal particle designs may have changed.
+Earlier results remain valid if reproduced under the new logic without requiring identical timing patterns.

 ### Development Phases
 - **Phase 1 – Codex Validation**: Implement all stages using lattices up to about 30×30×30 to ensure functionality in this chat environment.
 - **Phase 2 – Home Computer Scale-Up**: Once code is stable, run larger lattices (50³ or greater) on your personal machine for extended simulations.